-If you own hermit crabs, shells should be chosen with careful attention towards its size and shape in order to find the best fit for your crab.
+If you own hermit crabs, shells should be chosen with careful attention to their size and shape in order to find the best fit for your crab.
 Imagine wearing clothes that don’t fit and are too small or too large.
 Incorrectly sized shells are uncomfortable for them, as well.

 Measuring Shells for Sizing

-Measuring the opening of the crab’s shell will give you a good idea of the size shells they need.
+Measuring the opening of the crab’s shell will give you a good idea of the size of shells they need.
 If you’re trying to order online, some stores will separate shells by sizes, such as ¼’’ to ½’’ openings, to make them easier to select.
-Providing them with good quality shells is important as well.
+Providing them with good-quality shells is important as well.
 Shells with cracks in them are not appropriate since they do not hold moisture well.
-The crabs will also refuse to used damaged shells.
+The crabs will also refuse to use damaged shells.